Introduction

 Important: If a KEK for a device is leaked you must immediately renew the KEK and generate a new ambry bundle such that the compromised KEK cannot be used.
 No traffic will be compromised due to the fact that the key exchange also includes ECDH+ML-KEM-1024.

-Using the flock-id we just created we generate new KEKs and a wrapped bundle for upload, on your keyprod machine do as follows:
+Using the flock-id we just created we generate new KEKs and a wrapped bundle for upload, on your keyprod machine.

 Now move the ambry bundle from keyprod to our admin machine.
 How you do this is up to you.